 Drivers who have had an alcohol or drug related seizure, blackout or loss of consciousness will also be subject to the Seizure/Blackout Policy.

-DMV reserves the right to ask for additional information from a driver if a report received by DMV is suspicious for substance abuse.
+DMV reserves the right to ask for additional information from a driver.

-During the medical review process, DMV reserves the right to request that a driver provide additional information from a specialist in order to assess their ability to safely operate a motor vehicle.
+DMV may impose additional requirements on the individual depending on the information received by the agency.
+DMV also reserves the right to request that a driver provide additional information in order to assess their ability to operate a motor vehicle safely.